jonnekleijer/blog/content/posts/2022-10-04---Export-database-to-use-in-integration-tests.md

 <figure>
  <img src="/media/db-api-pipeline.jpg" alt="Scheme of database and API pipeline">
- <figcaption>Scheme showing the 5 steps in adding a database to the integration tests of an API.</figcaption>
+ <figcaption>Pipelines of the database and api showing the 5 high level steps in using a LocalDb to run integration tests of an API.</figcaption>
 </figure>

 ## Motivation to use LocalDb